 Ever think living a simpler, more ethical and minimalist life is just too hard?
 Today, I’m starting a series to prove that you can totally do it.
 It doesn’t have to be all or nothing.
-There are plenty of other modern moms making small changes and big shifts to bring more balance and conscious consumption to their everyday lives.
+There are plenty of other modern parents making small changes and big shifts to bring more balance and conscious consumption to their everyday lives.

-In my new interview series, I’m highlighting some of these moms and asking them to share their strategies and ideas to help all of us find the intersection between ethical and minimalist values and mainstream family living.
+In my new Modern Parent interview series, I’m highlighting some of these moms and asking them to share their strategies and ideas to help all of us find the intersection between ethical and minimalist values and mainstream family living.

 Up first, Landen from Measure Whisk.
 A mom to one super cute little guy she calls Fox, Landen decided to try a more minimalist lifestyle before her son was born.
 Along with really great, wholesome recipes (many of which are vegetarian and vegan), Landen writes about her adventures learning to pare down her belongings and keep the clutter out of her small apartment.